One thing we know about today’s cyber attackers is that, for the right target, they can be patient. Very patient.

-In addition, Senate Matching integrates with Data Republic’s Senate data-exchange platform, which offers several data-governance controls, such as data auditing and user access permissions.
+In addition, Data Republic offers several data governance controls, such as data auditing and user access permissions.

 However, a key differentiator in Senate Matching’s approach is its distributed architecture, which features three types of virtual machines, or ‘nodes.’
 These nodes are segregated and protected using best-practice security measures.

 To share a dataset, the contributing organization first uploads it to a Contributor Node.
 This virtual machine runs inside the organization’s IT environment and outside the platform.
 No other parties (including Data Republic) can access the data inside this node.

 Salting, hashing, and tokenization occur when the data is uploaded to the Contributor Node.
 But the tool then goes further by dividing each hashed PII field into several ‘slices.’